visgl/luma.gl/docs/api-reference/core/model.md

 # Model

-The `Model` class is arguably the most useful class for typical applications.
-It manages the WebGL resources needed to perform draw calls and provide additional functionality as described below.
+A `Group` is a subclass of `ScenegraphNode` that holds a reference to a mesh with a transformation matrix that describes its position and orientation.

 A `Model` holds all the data necessary to draw an object, e.g.:

 * **shaders** (via a [`Program`](/docs/api-reference/webgl/program.md) instance)
 * **uniforms** these can also reference textures.
-* **vertex attributes** (e.g. a [`Geometry`](/docs/api-reference/core/geometry.md) instance, plus any additional attributes for instanced rendering)
+* **vertex attributes** (holds a [`Mesh`] or a [`Geometry`](/docs/api-reference/core/geometry.md) instance, plus any additional attributes for instanced rendering)

-In addition to exposing the functionality provided by the managed WebGL resources, `Model` also provides the following features:
+The `Model` class also provides the following features:

 * Shader Module integration: [see `Shader Modules`](/docs/developer-guide/shadertools/README.md)
 * Automatic creation of GPU `Buffer`s from typed array attributes
 * Detailed debug logging of draw calls

-Experimental Features:
+* Exposes the functionality provided by the managed WebGL resources
 * Animation of uniforms
 * Detailed stats including timing of draw calls